shaon-data/iris_data_150_species_detection/README.md

 Challenge Credit: Sabbir vai
 Go self exploratory
-Status: Label can be determined well but not the K or cluster numbers
+Status: Label can be determined well but not the K or cluster numbers K vs Label numbers is the best measure to find the best K , learned from soyabin dataset